svirins/svirins.codes/README.md

 - Lee Robinson [@leeerob](https://twitter.com/leeerob)
 - Henrique Doro [@hdoro](https://twitter.com/hdorodev)
+- developers @ Vercel & Sanity

 ## Images

-All images in this blog are from Unsplash and Pexels - Thanks for the free resources!
+All images in this blog are taken from Unsplash and Pexels - Thanks for the free resources!